haskell-servant/haskell-servant.github.io/posts/2018-07-12-servant-dsl-typelevel.md

 specific language, and particularly why it _had to_ be a _type-level_ domain specific language, given our requirements.
-Along the way, we will discuss approaches for designing extensible EDSLs in Haskell and see why other simpler approaches just don't cut it.
+Along the way, we will discuss approaches for designing extensible EDSLs in Haskell and see why other simpler approaches just can't meet the said requirements.

 # It all started with a problem